shudgston/provisions/jenkins/README.md

 # Jenkins

 Sets up Vagrant VM provisioned with a basic Jenkins CI server installation.
+See the top-level README file for installation prerequisites.

 ## Installation